jappeace/jappeaceApplication/content/making-money-foss.md

 open source license and re-license it.
 Originally I didn't want to include this option because you're no longer doing foss at this point.
-But if your project is dying, because you can't give it enoug love.
+But if your project is dying, because you can't give it enough love.
 This maybe totally valid.
 It's your project after all,
-if you can make a valid buisness out of it by stop doing opensource I'd give you nothing but praise.
+if you can make a valid business out of it by stop doing opensource I'd give you nothing but praise.

 Having said that,